Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Severe sleep disturbance due to itching

-- Psychological stress caused by the skin disease
+- Psychological burden due to the skin condition

 Dermatology has made significant progress in recent years.
 In addition to topical alternatives, systemic therapies are now available: